MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-filter-objects/retrieve-a-filters-definition-within-a-changeset.md

 This workflow sample demonstrates how to retrieve a filter's definition within a changeset.

 Changesets are used in this workflow.
-For information on how to create and use changesets see [Changesets](/docs/common-workflows/modeling/changesets.md).
+For information on how to create and use changesets, see [Changesets](/docs/common-workflows/modeling/changesets.md).
 If you plan to use the response of `GET /api/model/filters/{filterId}` to create a new filter or update the filter's definition, it is recommended to associate all requests to one changeset.

 1. Create a changeset.
 1. [Get the filter's definition within a changeset.](#get-a-filter-definition-within-a-changeset)